chanjam03/AdvKDB/README.md

 Initializing:

     Project file can be placed anywhere, configurable paramters located in AdvKDB/config/config.profile, should be adjusted accordingly.
+ALl other parameters should not be adjusted.

     One of these configurable variables is the associated Q environment variables.
 Q must be installed (https://code.kx.com/q/learn/install/)